My wife and I are beanophiles, pure and simple. And could there be a food more pure and simple?

 I mean these:

-Pinto beans still in their pods (borlotti in Italian).
+Roman beans, cranberry beans, borlotti beans in Italian, still in their pods.
 Back home she pulls down a cookbook.

 I mean this: